kevinli-webbertech/kevinli-webbertech.github.io/blog/md/courses/dev_ops/github/git_tutorial.md

 ![verify_git_push.png](../../../../images/dev_ops/github/verify_git_push.png)

-### Send a Pull Request
+## Send a Pull Request

 This is a request that you do on the webpage of github or bitbucket.
-What it does is to say you want to merge your branch to the destination, which could be any branches.
+What it does is to say you want to merge your branch to the destination branch, which could be any branches.
 In our case, it could be `main` branch.

 ![pull_request.png](../../../../images/dev_ops/github/pull_request.png)